JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 * How do we work with modules in the toploop?
 * How do nested modules work?

-In future lectures, we'll learn more advanced features like functions on modules.
+In future lectures, we'll learn about more advanced features like functions on modules.
 But first, the basics.

 ## What is a module?